ivanhoe-genius/Celestial-Bodies-Database/README.md

-# Celestial-Bodies-Database
+# freeCodeCamp-Relational-Database-Projects
-This is the first out of five freeCodeCamp Relational Database projects.
+These are my solutions to freeCodeCamp Relational Database projects.
+Feel free to look around.